lolkatz/github-pages-with-jekyll/index.md

-I'm new to CTF and I tought doing writeups and sharing what I learned will be fun and help me improve.
+I'm new to hacking and I tought doing CTF writeups will help me learn and improve.
+I'm also a developer so I'll also post about some hacking techniques I found interesting.
 I do most of my hacking in a Kali linux VM hosted on a Windows 10 machine.